avinash-512/Bing-Wallpaper-Downloader/README.md

 This script downloads the bing wallpaper of the day and sets it as your desktop wallpaper.

 <h4>To run this in Ubuntu :</h4>
-- Copy the script to a folder
+- Colone the repository
-- Use crontab to schedule this script to run at a specific time everyday.
-- run the following command
+- run the following command and enter the password when prompted (dont add sudo before the command)

-> crontab -e
+> bash setup.sh

-- add this to the crontab file and save.

-> xx yy * * * /usr/bin/python3 /home/****(pathname)

-replace xx with minutes and yy with hour of the day at which you want to download the wallpaper.